-Kyle Belz received his Juris Doctor from Stetson University College of Law, magna cum laude, with a Certificate of Concentration in Elder Law.
-While in law school, he served on the Stetson Law Review, received the Matthew L. Bender Elder Law Book Award for academic achievement in Elder Law and Estate Planning courses, was inducted into the National Order of Scribes for excellence in legal writing, and received the Victor O. Wehle Award for excellence in trial advocacy.
-Additionally, he was recognized with the William F. Blews Pro Bono Service Award.
+Amber Joan, an elder law attorney based in Sun City Center, Florida, provides legal services to people coping with aging, death, and other life events.
+Amber received a Juris Doctor from Stetson University College of Law, magna cum laude, with a Certificate of Concentration in Elder Law.
+While in law school, Amber served on the Stetson Law Review, received the Matthew L. Bender Elder Law Book Award for academic achievement in Elder Law and Estate Planning courses, was inducted into the National Order of Scribes for excellence in legal writing, and received the Victor O. Wehle Award for excellence in trial advocacy.
+Additionally, Amber was recognized with the William F. Blews Pro Bono Service Award.

 • No Country for Old Men: Restrictive Covenants' Impact on Aging in Place (Spring 2012) (3rd place 2014 American Bar Association: Real Property, Probate, and Trust Student Writing Competition)